Please read our important disclaimers before using this content

 Your attorney will prepare you to testify about:

-- Specific denial of each allegation ("I never threatened her on October 15")
+- Specific denial of each allegation ("I never threatened the petitioner on October 15")

 - Alternative explanation ("We had disagreement about schedule, I suggested email")